gwax/www-gwax/posts/2004/08/watson-of-and-crick.rst

 parties in Woods Hole of his youth and is probably admitting to fornication and not to adultery.
-Incidentally, if you can picture the 76 year old, co-discoverer of DNA making this remark, imagine the response of a hige crowd of educated people.
+Incidentally, if you can picture the 76 year old, co-discoverer of DNA making this remark, imagine the response of a huge crowd of educated people.

 It was a good talk, and there are more important and insightful ways in which I could discuss it, but I'd rather not because plenty of other